prjemian/punx/docs/source/source_code/validate.rst

 .. index:: severity

-The process of validation compares each item in an HDF5 data file and compares it with standards to check that the item is valid within that standard.
-Each test is assigned a result, a :class:`~punx.finding.Severity` object, with values and meanings as shown in the table below.
+The process of validation compares each item in an HDF5 data file and compares it with the NeXus standards to check that the item is valid within that standard.
+Each test is assigned a *finding* result, a :class:`~punx.finding.Severity` object, with values and meanings as shown in the table below.